AOC celebrates oil crash in now-deleted tweet: 'You absolutely love to see it'

 Fox News is told that calculus could change if lawmakers believe they now need to respond to the oil market cratering to its historic low.

-Fox News' Chad Pergram, Jason Donner and Marisa Shultz, as well as The Associated Press, contributed to this report.
+Fox News' Chad Pergram, Jason Donner, Marisa Shultz and The Associated Press contributed to this report.